Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    when a video post is being made.","
    ``{""json"": {""errors"": [[""MISSING_VIDEO_URLS"", ""This community requires a video link and a post link"", ""url""]]}}``
    "
-   "ALREADY_SUB","200","The given link has already been submitted to the subreddit."," ``{""json"": {""errors"": [[""ALREADY_SUB"", ""This community doesn't allow links to be posted more than once, and this link has already been shared"", ""url""]]}}``
+   "ALREADY_SUB","200","For `kind: link`, the given link has already been submitted to the subreddit."," ``{""json"": {""errors"": [[""ALREADY_SUB"", ""This community doesn't allow links to be posted more than once, and this link has already been shared"", ""url""]]}}``
    "
    "NO_VIDEOS","200","The subreddit does not have video posting enabled.","